Crib Dice -- an Original Dice Game

 Overview: This exciting

-dice game makes the perfect party or pub game.
+game makes the perfect party or pub challenge.
 You throw dice to race your marker across a cribbage board.

 The longer you choose to throw, the further you can go... and the greater the chance that your turn will